anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 1. Rain, lightning, or other inclement weather precludes safe conditions.
 1. A new inning would start after 8:15 p.m at a field without lights.
 1. Local laws or field rules (e.g. lightning detector) prevent continuation of the game.
 1. Other circumstances prevent further safe play.
-League policy may dictate any forfeit or penalty as applicable.
+League Policy may dictate any forfeit or penalty as applicable.

 ## Game Equipment and Uniforms
 Games shall be played with legal baseball equipment and player uniforms as required by League Rules and Policy.